CoBrALab/RABIES/README.md

 optional arguments:
+  -h, --help            show this help message and exit --TR TR               Specify repetition time (TR) in seconds.
+This
+                        information is crucial for the steps of slice-timing correction and temporal filtering during confound
+                        regression. (default: 1.0s)
-  -h, --help            show this help message and exit -e, --bold_only       Apply preprocessing with only EPI scans. commonspace
+  -e, --bold_only       Apply preprocessing with only EPI scans. commonspace
                         registration is executed through registration of the EPI-generated template from ants_dbm to the anatomical